Perfect complexes on algebraic stacks: Descent of compact generation

 By assumption, there exists an object $W\in \mathcal{C}$ with $W\to X$ separated, quasi-finite and faithfully flat.
 We will apply~\cite[Thm.~6.1]{MR2774654} to deduce that $X \in \mathcal{C}$.
 To do this, we need to verify the following three conditions for a flat morphism $q\colon W' \to W$ in $\mathcal{D}$. \begin{itemize} \item[(D1)] If $W \in \mathcal{C}$ and $q$ is \'etale and separated, then $W' \in \mathcal{C}$; \item[(D2)] if $W' \in \mathcal{C}$ and $q$ is finite and surjective, then $W \in \mathcal{C}$; and \item[(D3)] if $q$ is an \'etale neighborhood of $W\setminus U$, where $U \to W$ is an open immersion in $\mathcal{D}$, and $U$ and $W'$ belong to $\mathcal{C}$, then $W \in \mathcal{C}$. \end{itemize} Now (D1) tautologically follows from the definition of $\mathcal{C}$.
-For (D2), Condition (5) implies that $p$ is $\mathcal{T}$-quasiperfect with respect to $\mathscript{I}$.
+For (D2), Condition~\itemref{thm:general_qffdesc_cpt_gen:item:5} implies that $p$ is $\mathcal{T}$-quasiperfect with respect to $\mathscript{I}$.
 By Proposition~\ref{prop:adm_finite_dev}, we deduce that (D2) is satisfied.
-As noted previously, Conditions (3) and (4) imply that \'etale neighborhoods are Mayer--Vietoris squares.
-By Proposition~\ref{prop:nis_square}, it follows that (D3) is satisfied.
+As noted previously, Conditions~\itemref{thm:general_qffdesc_cpt_gen:item:3} and~\itemref{thm:general_qffdesc_cpt_gen:item:4} imply that \'etale neighborhoods are Mayer--Vietoris $\mathcal{T}$-squares.
+By Proposition~\ref{prop:nis_square}, (D3) is satisfied.
 The result follows. \end{proof}